4 BJP MLAs suspended amid noisy scenes in J’khand Assembly | Politics

 - India

-Amid ruckus by opposition BJP in Jharkhand Assembly, demanding a debate on corruption, Speaker Rabindra Nath Mahato on Tuesday suspended four legislators of the saffron camp till August 4, a day before the ongoing monsoon session comes to an end.
+Amid ruckus by opposition BJP members in Jharkhand Assembly, demanding a debate on corruption, Speaker Rabindra Nath Mahato on Tuesday suspended four legislators of the saffron camp till August 4, a day prior to the conclusion of the ongoing monsoon session.

 MLAs Bhanu Pratap Shahi, Dhulu Mahto, Jaiprakash Bhai Patel and Randhir Singh were suspended from the House for unruly behavior.

-As soon as the proceedings began at 11 am, the saffron party MLAs trooped into the well, seeking resignation of Chief Minister Hemant Soren over various allegations and a debate on corruption.
+As soon as the proceedings began at 11 am, saffron party MLAs trooped into the well, seeking resignation of Chief Minister Hemant Soren over graft allegations, and a debate on the issue of corruption.

+BJP legislators accused the JMM-led coalition government of looting sand, coal and other mineral resources.

+Legislator Biranchi Narayan was heard expressing concern over the chief minister’s aide going to jail.
+He demanded clarification from Soren in the matter.

+''Let there be a discussion in the House on corruption,'' he said.

+Soren's aide Pankaj Mishra has been taken into custody by the Enforcement Directorate in connection with its probe into illegal mining.

-Despite repeated appeals by Mahato to allow the House to run normally, the ruckus continued, promping him to suspend the legislators.
+Amid the din, the speaker was heard saying, ''You are asking for the resignation of the CM...
+If you want discussion on any subject, there is a procedure for that.
+Let the question hour take place.''
+Despite repeated appeals by Mahato to allow the House to run normally, with a discussion underway on the pitiable condition of Harmu rivulet, the ruckus continued, prompting him to suspend the legislators.

+''Your conduct is being witnessed by the House, the state and the country...Members of one party (BJP) is disturbing all parties.
+I urge you to maintain the dignity of the House.
+You have every right to oppose but oppose with dignity,'' he said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)